KEAKAH/GUMED_Frontend/README.md

 ```

 ### 2️⃣ Install Dependencies
-Run the following command to install all required packages (This installs Astro, React, Tailwind CSS, and all required packages):
+Run the following command to install all required packages:
 ```sh
 npm install
 ```